Trump allies craft plans to give him unprecedented power if he wins the White House

 Brooke Rollins, Trump's former domestic policy chief, leads the America First Policy Institute, which is working on a similar effort, called Pathway to 2025.

-They share the belief that too many federal workers at executive branch agencies, who they call the administrative state or deep state - have become a "fourth branch of government," and have turned into a roadblock for any conservative change.
+They share the belief that too many federal workers at executive branch agencies, whom they call the administrative state or deep state, have become a "fourth branch of government" and have turned into a roadblock for any conservative change.

 "We are a clarion call for conservatives," Dans explained.
 "We want to demystify Washington.
 We want to break it open and let the rest of America come in."